cwellsarnold/cwellsarnold.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a professor and the Vice Chair of Research in the UCLA Department of Radiological Sciences and hold joint appointments in the Departments of Pathology & Laboratory Medicine, Electrical & Computer Engineering, and Bioengineering.
-I lead the Computational Diagnostics lab, a team focused on developing AI methods to improve healthcare.
+I lead the <a href="https://cdx.seas.ucla.edu">Computational Diagnostics lab</a>, a team focused on developing AI methods to improve healthcare.

 I received my PhD in Information Science from UCLA and my BS in Biomedical Engineering and Computer Science from the University of Wisconsin, Madison.